 AE requires that all new construction of AE primary voltage overhead and underground facilities be installed such that they are "truck accessible" both for construction and for any later needed maintenance or modification.
 This normally necessitates that these AE facilities be installed at the front of the Customer's property or adjacent to a street, road, or other paved surface.
 Rear lot line construction for new areas will only be permitted where there are paved alleys or other permanent roadways that are AE truck accessible.
-(See Section 1.4.111.3.16).
+(See Section 1.4.11.3.16).

-1.3.16 Truck Access to AE Construction and Existing Facility SitesAccess to AE Facilities by AE Design).
+Truck access to the site as required by the specific project shall be provided by the Customer with a minimum horizontal width of 12 feet and a minimum vertical clearance of 16 feet (or as required 13 by AE Design).
 Where access to the construction site is by a paved road or another prepared surface, the surface shall be capable of supporting, without damage to the road or surface, a total vehicle weight as designated by AE Design.
 Set-up area in front of equipment shall be a minimum space of 20 feet x 35 feet and a minimum vertical clearance of 20 feet (or as required by AE Design).
 See Section 1.10.0 for clearance requirements above and around equipment.